Latest posts by Jovin Tardif (see all)

 6. What kind of drone would you recommend to new users?

-What kind of drone would you recommend to advanced users
+7. What kind of drone would you recommend to advanced users (such as a filmmaker?)
+DJI Inspire 2 is a great drone for mid-level filmmaker.

 For more high-end units, Freefly systems provide heavy-lift for Red Camera and Arri Alexa Mini.

-7. Yifei Zhao, how can drones take real estate to the next level?
+8. How can drones take Real Estate to the next level?

 Drones provide a unique low-level aerial view to Real Estate.
-Moreover, drones also have interesting technology to showcase 360 degrees aerial view of a large property.
-In addition, this can be combined with a virtual tour to allow someone to virtually walk through a property both from the air and ground before even physically setting foot on it.
+But on top of that, drones also have interesting technology to showcase 360 degrees aerial view of a large property.
+This can be combined with a virtual tour to allow someone to virtually walk through a property both from the air and ground before even physically setting foot on it.
 We believe it’s this type of technology improvements that will take Real Estate to the next level.
-For instance – Aerial Tour of our Flight Field
+Example – Aerial Tour of our Flight Field